 Life doesn’t frighten me at all

-Celebrating its successful 25 years in print, this brilliant introduction to poetry and contemporary art features brief, updated biographies of Angelou and Basquiat, an afterword from the editor, and a fresh new look.
+This brilliant introduction to poetry and contemporary art features brief biographies of Angelou and Basquiat and an afterword from the editor.
 A selected bibliography of Angelou’s books and a selected museum listing of Basquiat’s works open the door to further inspiration through the fine arts.